 AFRH submitted its Preserve America Section 3 Baseline Report to ACHP in January 2010.
-The 2011 progress report is the agency's first progress report and is submitted on the triennial schedule established in EO 13287.
+The 2014 progress report is the agency's second progress report and is submitted on the triennial schedule established in EO 13287.

 In accordance with Section 3(c) of the Executive Order, ACHP uses the individual agency data as the primary basis for the preparation of a triennial report to the President on the state of the Federal Government's historic properties and their contribution to local economic development.
-To ensure that AFRH provides ACHP with all data needed to complete the 2012 report, the following progress report is consistent with the "Advisory Guidelines Implementing Executive Order 13287, 'Preserve America,' Section 3: Reporting Progress on the Identification, Protection, and Use of Federal Historic Properties" (Guidelines), which were updated by ACHP in April 2011.
-To facilitate consistent data collection by ACHP, the organization of this report is based on questions and associated sub-questions outlined in the Guidelines and is consistent with the approach followed in the 2010 baseline report submitted by AFRH.
+To ensure that AFRH provides ACHP with all data needed to complete the 2015 report, the following progress report is consistent with the "Advisory Guidelines Implementing Executive Order 13287, 'Preserve America,' Section 3: Reporting Progress on the Identification, Protection, and Use of Federal Historic Properties" (Guidelines), which were updated by ACHP in May 2014.
+To facilitate consistent data collection by ACHP, the organization of this report is based on questions and associated sub-questions outlined in the Guidelines and is consistent with the approach followed in the 2010 baseline report and 2011 progress report submitted by AFRH.